dart-lang/build/docs/build_yaml_format.md

 --- | ---
-none | Doesn't apply by default to any package, must be explicitly enabled. dependents | Applies to all packages with a direct dependency on this package. allPackages | Applies to all packages in the graph. rootPackage | Applies to only the root (application) package.
+none | Doesn't apply by default to any package, must be explicitly enabled. dependents | Applies to all packages with a direct dependency on this package. all_packages | Applies to all packages in the graph. root_package | Applies to only the root (application) package.

 ## BuildTo